-By definition homophobia is the fear of homosexuals and homosexuality.
-Homophobia is often used to describe unfounded dislike of lesbians, gays, bisexuals, transgender and questioning (LGBTQ) people.
-This fear can include uncomfortable feelings when around gays and lesbians.
-It can also lead to rejection and verbal or physical abuse.
+Homophobia is often used to describe unfounded dislike of lesbian, gay, bisexual, transgender, questioning/queer, and two-spirited (LGBTQ2S+) individuals.
+This can include uncomfortable feelings for those who identify as LGBTQ2S+ and can also lead to rejection and verbal or physical abuse.
 Homophobia can be found in the home, workplace or anywhere in the community.

 Societal/cultural homophobia is all around us.
-It’s the way that society promotes heterosexuality and discriminates against LGBTQ people.
+It’s the way that society promotes heterosexuality and discriminates against LGBTQ2S+ people.
 Homosexuality is always shown as “different”, so it is often shown as something to be tolerated or despised.
-Media, film, TV, books, holiday brochures, insurance companies, religious institutions and schools often do this by not including information geared to LGBTQ individuals.
+Media, film, TV, books, holiday brochures, insurance companies, religious institutions and schools often do this by not including information geared to LGBTQ2S+ individuals.

 Institutional/organizational homophobia is discrimination by systems such as government, business, employers, and public services.
-A examples of institutional/organizational homophobia include:
+Examples of institutional/organizational homophobia include:

 - when a company invites an employee and their husband or wife to an event, excluding same sex relationships

 - when the family membership to a fitness club only mentions opposite sex partners.

 - when sex health education classes in schools focus on heterosexuality as the only accepted norm for all students.
 This exclusion is not necessarily deliberate, but it means that same sex partners are not seen an option

 Internalized homophobia happens when LGBTQ2S+ and even heterosexual people have been taught to think that heterosexuality is the norm or “correct way to be”.
 Hearing and seeing negative depictions of LGBTQ2S+ communities in the media, workplace, school, community, can lead individuals to internalize these negative messages.
 As a result, feelings of self-hatred and mental distress can arise and manifest itself in varying ways, such as: